Subplot Ideas: Enriching Your Main Plot with Layers

 • Click the + to start a blank plotline for your subplot

-Color-Code Plotlines to Visually Indicate Their Role
+Color-Code Plotlines to Show Their Role

-Tag Scene Cards with the Subplots they Relate to
+Tag Scene Cards with Connected Subplots

 Use Templates to Compare Subplot Arcs with Proven Plot Structures